Research

 Happy 18th Birthday, Now Leave: Estimating the Causal Effects of Extended Foster Care

 In this paper I estimate the effect of extending foster care support and services until the age of 21 on the transition to adulthood for youth that have grown up in foster care.
 I use a national survey of outcome measures and exploit the geographic and temporal variation of the program roll-out.
 I find evidence that extended foster care reduces hardships, such as homelessness and incarceration.
 Overall, federally-funded extended foster care has stronger effects than state-funded extended foster care.
 I also find that extended foster care primarily helps youth that were living with a foster family (as opposed to in a group home) prior to turning 18.
-(Working Paper - submitted) (Legislation Data)
+(Working Paper) (Legislation Data)

 In this paper I estimate the effect of extending foster care support and services until the age of 21 on the transition to adulthood for youth that have grown up in foster care.
 I use a national survey of outcome measures and exploit the geographic and temporal variation of the program roll-out.
 I find evidence that extended foster care reduces hardships, such as homelessness and incarceration.
 Overall, federally-funded extended foster care has stronger effects than state-funded extended foster care.
 I also find that extended foster care primarily helps youth that were living with a foster family (as opposed to in a group home) prior to turning 18.
-(Working Paper - submitted) (Legislation Data)
+(Working Paper) (Legislation Data)

 Child Maltreatment Referrals and Mandatory Reporting Laws